 How is God growing you in contentment right now?

 - What verse(s) would you add to this list?

 - What lessons has He taught (or is He teaching) you about contentment in the midst of hard things?

 image courtesy of stockimages/FreeDigitalPhotos.net

-ENTER YOUR NAME & E-MAIL to sign up for my monthly newsletter and immediately receive my FREE book, ONE THING: Top Tip (From a Mom of 6):
+Sign up to receive my monthly newsletter, and I'll send you my FREE book, ONE THING: Top Tip (From a Mom of 6).